MH15/franklin_legacy/Readme.md

 This all needs to be done in order of importance:
 1. ~~Support multiple editing spaces~~
 2. Login system
+3. Add New Item function
-3. General UI
+4. General UI
-4. Multiple Users / Revision history
+5. Multiple Users / Revision history

 ## Data Format
 This is what each data entry in MongoDB should be formatted as: